THE ARTS SOCIETY SUSSEX YOUNG ARTS ACTIVITIES

-Two Sussex students have had their work selected for the RBA Exhibition in 2019 which is a great achievement for the students and their schools.
+Two Sussex students had their work selected for the RBA Exhibition in 2019 which is a great achievement for the students and their schools.
 247 pieces were submitted by 36 societies and 21 were selected for the exhibition in London.
 Bishop Luffa School student Francesca Krum’s piece is entitled ‘Rob’ (it seems her grandfather!) and Farlington School student Amber Li’s piece is entitled ‘The River’.
 To view the two pieces of work click here.
-All the selected work can be viewed on The Arts Society website.
-The two exhibitions of the work in London will be at The Royal Overseas League from April 26th to June 19th and at The Mall Galleries from July 4th to July 14th.
-Also visit The Arts Society City of Chichester website.
+All the selected work can be viewed on The Arts Society website (see a report on the exhibition and the prizes awarded under NEWS on this website).

-TAS Mid Sussex - YOUNG ARTISAN of THE YEAR COMPETITION 2019 - Mid Sussex will be sponsoring the Young Artisan of the Year Competition at The 2019 South of England Show.
-Help is needed from The Arts Societies of Sussex to make more contacts with young people (14 -21) through colleges and specialist groups e.g. woodworkers, potters, textile designers, and encourage them to enter this competition.
-For more information, click here.
+TAS Mid Sussex - YOUNG ARTISAN of THE YEAR COMPETITION 2019 - Mid Sussex, together with Sussex Area sponsored the Young Artisan of the Year Competition at The 2019 South of England Show.
 For a report on the 2019 competition click here.

-TAS West Sussex: held another successful poetry workshop for local primary schools as part of the Petworth Literary festival.
-An annual award has been set up in memory of Susi Beale and this year the award is going to The Weald School for a combined poetry and art project.
+TAS West Sussex: An annual award has been set up in memory of Susi Beale and this year the award is going to The Weald School for a combined poetry and art project.